Stateware/Dav3i/doc/FrontEndArchitecture.md

 style.css includes style for main page and loading screen.

+**data.js**

+data.js is a JavaScript data module that contains all global variables needed across the program.
+It includes:
+ * g_LookupTable : variable containing lookup table
+ * g_StatList : variable containing stat reference list
+ * g_FirstYear : variable containing earliest year for which data exists
+ * g_LastYear : variable containing latest year for which data exists
+ * g_YearStart : variable containing earliest year for which the user wants to see data
+ * g_YearEnd: variable containing latest year for which the user wants to see data
+ * g_Data : variable containing area selection data (in ASDS format)
+ * g_Toggles : variable containing settings toggles
+ * g_HMSID : statID representing which stat is heat mapped
+ * g_HMSYear : variable representing the year for which HMS data is desired
+ * g_isSum : boolean variable that represents whether graph is to be sum or individualized data (true if user wants sum)

 **lookup_table.js**

 lookup_table.js is a JavaScript module that includes functions to:
- * Call descriptor.php to get CC2s, names, stat reference list, and set timespan (using settings.js)
+ * Call descriptor.php and return response text (including CC2s, names, stat reference list, and timespan)
- * Call by_stat.php to get default HMS
+ * Call by_stat.php with some statID and return HMS
- * Generate lookup table from CC2s, names, and default HMS
+ * Generate lookup table from CC2s, names, and 0's for HMS (stored as g_LookupTable)
+ * Set stat reference list (stored as g_StatList)
+ * Set timespan (stored as g_FirstYear and g_LastYear)
- * Call by_stat.php with non-default HMS value and replace stat values in HMS field of lookup table
+ * Replace HMS values in lookup table with new HMS data (will happen just after lookup table generation for default HMS)
+ * Translate CC2 to CID using g_LookupTable
- * Translate CC2s to CIDs, and set area selection names (using graphs.js)
+ * Translate CC2 to name using g_LookupTable
- * Get HMS
+ * Get HMS value using CC2 as argument using g_LookupTable

 **loading_script.js**

 loading_script.js is a container module with a function that runs during the loading screen.
 It calls functions from lookup_table.js, settings.js, map.js, and graphs.js to:
- * Generate lookup table from CC2s, names, and default HMS (lookup_table.js)
+ * Generate lookup table from CC2s, names, and default HMS (using functions from lookup_table.js)
- * Set stat reference list (graphs.js)
+ * Set stat reference list (using functions from lookup_table.js)
- * Set timespan (settings.js)
+ * Set timespan (using functions from lookup_table.js)
- * Generate map colored by default HMS (map.js)
+ * Generate map colored by default HMS (using functions from lookup_table.js and map.js)
+ * Hide loading screen when the user advances to the main page

 **settings.js**

 settings.js is a JavaScript module that takes user mouse clicks as input to a list of checkboxes (toggle bounds on/off, toggle for showing each stat) and to a 2 ended slider that defines the timespan for graph generation.
 It includes functions to:
- * Return settings toggles
- * Return selected timespan
+ * Take an index into g_Toggles and flip that value
+ * Set g_YearStart and g_YearEnd
- * Set timespan
+ * Set g_HMSID
- * Reset the HMS to a newly selected one (using lookup_table.js)

 **map.js**

 map.js is a JavaScript module that includes functions to:
  * Generate map colored by default HMS (getting HMS using lookup_table.js)
  * Reset map in the case of HMS change (getting HMS using lookup_table.js)
- * Make area selection and and get parsed data using CC2s (using data_query.js)
+ * Make country/region selection and append new ASDS node to area selection data (using data_query.js)
- * Call functions from graphs.js using parsed data

 **data_query.js**

 data_query.js is a JavaScript module that includes a function to:
- * Take a list of CC2s, translate to CIDs (using lookup_table.js), fills CID reference list, make call to by_country.php using CID reference list to get area selection data, parse area selection data into ASDS (using client_parser.js), and return parsed data
+ * Take a CC2, translate it to CID and get name, make call to by_country.php using CID, parse returned data (using client_parser.js) and create and return new ASDS node
+ * Take CID, name, and parsed data and return ASDS node including that data

 **client_parser.js**

 parser.js is a JavaScript module that includes a function to:
- * Take area selection data, and return parsed data
+ * Take country/region data, and return parsed data

 **graphs.js**

 graphs.js is a JavaScript module includes functions to:
+ * Take first ASDS node of area selection data, and generate graphs for whole list (with stat name over each graph), based on settings toggles and selected timespan (including names in legend)
- * Remove displayed graphs if there are any, and generate graphs based on parsed data, settings toggles, and desired timespan
+ * Take first ASDS node of area selection data, and generate graphs for sum of list (with stat name over each graph), based on settings toggles and selected timespan (including names in legend)
- * Set area selection names for graph legend
- * Set stat reference list

 ###2.1 : Client/Server Interface

 The front end interacts with the back end using 3 distinct AJAX php calls:
  * descriptor.php : gets data for lookup table, timespan, and stat reference list
  * by_country.php : gets area selection data based on CID reference list
  * by_stat.php    : gets HMS data